New York Mets minor league players: Carlos Guzmán

+Daviel Hurtado

+Daviel Hurtado (born January 26, 2005) is a Cuban professional baseball pitcher in the New York Mets organization.
+He was named to the Cuba national baseball team for the 2026 World Baseball Classic.

+Hurtado left Cuba, along with his parents, for the Dominican Republic in 2022.
+On January 15, 2023, Hurtado signed for $640,000 as an international free agent with the New York Mets.

+Hurtado went through Tommy John surgery in 2023 and did not pitch for the Mets.
+He pitched for the Florida Complex League Mets in the 2024 season and struggled; pitching to a 6.32 ERA in 15.2 innings.
+In 2025, Hurtado again began the season at FCL but had a 0.47 ERA.
+He was later promoted to the Single-A St. Lucie Mets.
+In 13 games in 2025 for St. Lucie, Hurtado had a 2.70 ERA.

 Ryan Lambert

 Ryan Patrick Lambert (born September 2, 2002) is an American professional baseball pitcher in the New York Mets organization.

 Lambert attended Minnetonka High School in Minnetonka, Minnesota, and played college baseball at North Iowa Area Community College, Missouri State University and the University of Oklahoma.
+In the summers of 2022 and 2023, he played for the Minnesota Mud Puppies of the Northwoods League.
-He was selected by the New York Mets in the eighth round of the 2024 Major League Baseball draft.

-Lambert made his professional debut with Brooklyn Cyclones and started 2025 with Brooklyn before being promoted to the Binghamton Rumble Ponies.
+Lambert was selected by the New York Mets in the eighth round of the 2024 Major League Baseball draft.
+He made his professional debut with Brooklyn Cyclones and started 2025 with Brooklyn before being promoted to the Binghamton Rumble Ponies.